 Whilst many sectors have felt the challenges of recruiting from overseas, the service sector has been heavily impacted, especially paired with the global pandemic.
 Businesses are low on front of house staff and finding that those who moved jobs due to the pandemic are not returning as other sectors are able to provide a better work / life balance.

 However, there is a Common Travel Area agreement between UK and Republic of Ireland.
 Irish and UK citizens have the right to live, travel, work and study within the Common Travel Area.
-To find out more about this, click here.
+To find out more common travel areas, click here.

 Employers will also need to acquire a sponsor license to be able to employ someone from outside of the UK, including graduates.
 Businesses are finding sponsorship is an unaffordable expense, restricting the talent they are able to acquire for their business.
-To find out more about UK visa sponsorships, click here.
+Find out more about UK visa sponsorships.

 Whilst business leaders have been busy overcoming the initial challenges of the EU Exit, it will have been difficult to see that with such challenges, are a new wave of opportunities.